Local leaders of both parties agree Trump shares blame for attack on Capitol

 Atlantic County Democratic Committee Chairman Mike Suleiman called for Trump's removal.

-He also called for the resignation or removal of 120 senators and U.S. House of Representatives members, including Congressman Jeff Van Drew, R-2nd, who objected to some Electoral College votes.
+He also called for the resignation or removal of 120 members of Congress, including U.S. Rep. Jeff Van Drew, R-2nd, who objected to some Electoral College votes.

+TRENTON — U.S. Rep. Jeff Van Drew is the only member of New Jersey's congressional delegatio…

 "I am 100% behind any group that wants to peacefully protest," Testa said.
-"However, you cannot on one hand condemn actions by Antifa and other groups we saw over the summer in cities like Seattle and Portland ... where there was serious property destruction ... and condone the actions of the individuals who stormed the Capitol building and infiltrated the Capitol building."
+"However, you cannot on one hand condemn actions by Antifa and other groups we saw over the summer in cities like Seattle and Portland ... where there was serious property destruction ... and condone the actions of the individuals who stormed the Capitol building."

 While the officials condemned Trump's words and actions Wednesday, some applauded Trump's accomplishments as president.